tsg-asya/student-portal/README.md

 🎯 **Notices/Results Creation** - Seperate Staff only access to CRUD Notices and Results

 🎯 **Quizzes** - Teacher's Create Multiple Choice Quizzes and Students can take them

+🎯 **Clean Tailwind UI** - Responsive design made from Tailwind CSS

+🎯 **Better Admin Interface** - Staff and Admin are utilized the old Django Jet Admin rebooted for Django 3

 > Many more features that you can explore yourself